How We Function

-WFIS board members are current Heads of School, Superintendents and Constituency Leaders elected for 3 year terms from the state’s 18 affiliate organizations comprised of the Catholic Dioceses; Association of Christian Schools International (ACSI); Christian Schools International (CSI); Lutheran Schools; Montessori Schools; Northwest Association of Independent Schools (NWAIS); Seventh-day Adventist Schools (SDA); and other religious and independent institutions, including Waldorf Schools, Historian Brethren, and institutions supported within the Jewish and Islamic communities.
+WFIS board members are current heads of school, superintendents, and constituency group leaders elected for 3 year terms from 18 affiliate organizations comprised of the Catholic Dioceses; Association of Christian Schools International, Christian Schools International, Lutheran Schools, Montessori Schools, Northwest Associations of Independent Schools, Seventh Day Adventist Schools and other religious and philosophical institutions including Waldorf, Historian Brethren, Jewish and Islamic education.

 WFIS established a Private School Representative seat with full voting privileges on the State Board of Education and Private School Representation within the Office of Superintendent of Public Instruction (OSPI).
 WFIS gained revision to private school teacher certification requirements in order to reflect diverse missions of private schools as well as acceptance of mission-oriented accreditation in WA State.